-Over years as an entrepreneur, author, and publisher of SUCCESS magazine, Darren Hardy has relentlessly studied and dissected the habits of the most accomplished people on the planet.
+Over years as an entrepreneur, author, and publisher of (now-defunct) SUCCESS magazine, Darren Hardy has relentlessly studied and dissected the habits of the most accomplished people on the planet.
 He can attest that the secret to success isn’t much of a secret at all: practice.
 However, the kind of practice that drives stratospheric levels of accomplishment and excellence is extremely specific.

 Deliberate practice requires tremendous commitment and structure over time.
 But no other path takes you to even the chance of doing your very best when it matters.
 How do you know if you are practicing properly?
-Hardy delivers four essential steps to attacking deliberate practice:
+Hardy described four essential steps to attacking deliberate practice:

 - You must be motivated to attend to the task and exert effort to improve your performance.